 Cinematographer: Hoyte van Hoytema

 The cinematography, developed by Hoyte van Hoytema, was consulted with scientists to bring about the most realistic image of space ever shown in a film.
+As Van Hoytema admitted, the result they pursued with Nolan was to keep the science behind the story legit and to keep the cinematography less show-off-like.
 As a result, Interstellar (2014) feels majestic in every detail.
 Otherwordly on the surface, Interstellar (2014) embraces the intricate plot designed by Jonathan and Christopher Nolan, where humanity plays the pivotal role, notwithstanding the infinite space.

 In my opinion, Interstellar (2014) is one of the most significant cinematic achievements that Hollywood gave birth to in the 21st century so far.